RazerMoon/uploadToCloud/README.md

 ## Features

 * [x] Chunking!
-Large files get split up into smaller pieces which lets you upload large files.
+Large files get split up into smaller pieces when uploading.

 ## Currently in Beta

 * Not much testing has been done, there are likely many bugs to resolve

-* Optional API key not implemented

 * No progress indicator